When choosing Peace of Mind Inspection Services, our clients benefit from the following:

 - MoldSafe Protection Plan 90 Day protection against New Mold

-- Termite Protection Plan 90 Day Protection against New Termites or Carpenter Ants
+- Termite Protection Plan 90 Day Protection against New Termites or Carpenter Ants; must include Termite Inspection

-- Radon Protection Plan 120 Day Protection against +4.0PCi/L levels or we provide $1200 in Mitigation Cost
+- Radon Protection Plan 120 Day Protection against +4.0PCi/L levels; must include Radon inspection

 - $10,000 Honor Guarantee.